dimenerno/dimenerno.github.io/_posts/2025-02-17-spectral-theorem-en.md

 ## 3. Spectral Theorems

-Whilst it is commonly claimed that the name 'spectral' derives from the spectral theorem being used to explain atomic spectra in quantum mechanics, this is not factual.
+while it is commonly claimed that the name 'spectral' derives from the spectral theorem being used to explain atomic spectra in quantum mechanics, this is not factual.
 Hilbert had already used the term 'spectrum' before the spectral theorem was employed to explain atomic spectra.
 The precise origin is unknown, but one might conjecture that it arose from the imagery that eigenvectors characterise the properties of Hilbert spaces, similar to how light spectra characterise light.

 > **Complex Spectral Theorem.** Let $V$ be a complex vector space. $T: V \to V$ is normal if and only if the eigenvectors of $T$ form an orthogonal basis for $V$.

-**Proof.** *TODO* ■
+**Proof.** _TODO_ ■

 > **Real Spectral Theorem.** Let $V$ be a real vector space. $T: V \to V$ is self-adjoint if and only if the eigenvectors of $T$ form an orthogonal basis for $V$.

-**Proof.** *TODO* ■
+**Proof.** _TODO_ ■